 Digital transformation tools and AI

-So what is the final result when fast and reliable hardware makes it possible for digital transformation tools to consume massive amounts of data?
+So what is the final result when fast and reliable hardware makes it possible for Agile and Scrum based developers who use digital transformation tools to consume massive amounts of data?
 Apparently, all digital transformation roadmaps eventually lead to deep learning and artificial intelligence plays.
 “AI will be the tool that harnesses and converts a flood of data into powerful insights and smarter decisions,” said Greene.
 “Increasingly, these insights will be made not only by people but by machines themselves.
 Society’s being transformed on a spectacular scale.
 Machines that sense, reason, and act can accelerate solutions to large scale deployments.”

 Regardless of which technology partners enterprises rely on to supply their infrastructure, these three factors of achieving greater speed, scale, and smarts are certain to play a role in moving digital transformation into the next generation.
 And as digital transformation tools evolve to match the increasingly capable hardware that drives them, new opportunities for consuming, interpreting and learning from the various data points applications generate will continue to emerge and subsequently change the digital landscape forever.